versia-pub/protocol/README.md

 The extension name **MUST** be a string that contains the reverse domain name of the organization that created the extension, followed by a colon, followed by the name of the extension.
 For example, `com.example:extension_name`.

+The extension name **MUST** be unique across the organization namespace (I.E., it should be unique for each organization).

 The extension value **MAY** be any valid JSON value.
 It is up to the servers to decide of they want to implement extensions or not.

 For example, a server may implement an extension that allows users to geotag an object.
 The extension name may be `org.geotagger:geotag`, and the extension value may be a string that contains the geotag.